Tips for finding motivation with depression

 When to seek emergency treatment

-If a person shares these thoughts with a loved one, they should take the loved one to the nearest emergency room or call 911.
+If a person shares any of these experiences with a loved one, they should accompany the person to the nearest emergency room or call 911.